 This song shows that people do not have to feel bad about how they look, that they determine how to think about themselves based on what feels beautiful for them.

 This 2017 song by Logic is about a person who wants to commit suicide, and they have called a hotline.
 It talks about the seeming never-ending anxiety and feeling of being dead rather than alive and wanting to end it all.
-It then morphs to a hopeful ending that reminds us that life is precious and if someone is struggling with dealing with suicidal thoughts, they need to get help.
+It then morphs into a hopeful ending that reminds us that life is precious and if someone is struggling with dealing with suicidal thoughts, they need to get help.

 This 2017 release from the New York-based group A Tribe Called Quest is all about the stress of everyday life.
 It talks about her things can get overwhelming with problems popping up one after another without a break.